doritoes/Macmini-Labs/A1347/4_macOS_testing.md

 ### Diagnostics
 - Open Disk Utility and click First Aid to check the integrity of the file system
-  - will will be prompted to run and scan the booot disk
+  - will will be prompted to run and scan the boot disk
   - run First Aid on the hidden Container which can be revealed within Disk Utility by clicking on "View" within Disk Utility and selecting "Show All Devices"
   - Even if First Aid shows everything is "Ok", click "Show Details" and look for any unfixed errors or warnings
 - Install Etrecheck https://www.etrecheck.com/en/index.html